Catalytic heater

-A catalytic heater is a flameless heater which relies on catalyzed chemical reactions to break down molecules and produce califaction (heat).
-When the catalyst, natural gas, and oxygen combine together they ignite at a low enough temperatures that a flame is not needed.
-This process keeps repeating itself until either oxygen or the fuel source is taken out of the equation.
+A catalytic heater is a flameless heater which relies on catalyzed chemical reactions to break down molecules and produce calefaction (heat).
+When the catalyst, fuel (e.g., natural gas), and oxygen combine together, they react at a low enough temperature that a flame is not produced.
+This process keeps repeating itself until either oxygen or the fuel run out.

 Types

 There are three main types of larger catalytic heaters: